Exhibition Review: Eugene Richards - The Run-On of Time

-Of course, artists aren’t bottles of complimentary hotel shampoo; they don’t automatically accompany their shows.
-But fortunately for those not invited to the press event, each of the handful of capacious rooms comprising Richards’ “The Run-On of Time” comes with a handy placard summarizing their wheres and whens and whys.
+Of course, artists aren’t bottles of complimentary hotel shampoo; they don’t automatically accompany shows.
+But fortunately for those not invited to the press event, each of the handful of capacious rooms comprising Richards’ “The Run-On of Time” comes with a handy summaries.

 “I started photographing very tentatively and very nervously because these were people I didn’t know, and they sure as hell didn’t know me,” said Richards.
 “They didn’t understand this bald white guy coming into their homes.”

 For a nascent documentary photographer - and a white man from Dorchester, Massachusetts - interacting with poor black people in the charged atmosphere of 1960s South was something of a trial by fire.

 “One of the problems working in a place like this is that, at first, people would treat you with incredible deference,” explained Richards.
 “You’d ask, ‘Can I come into your home,’ and they’d say, ‘Well, I have to let you into my house.’
 It was a very difficult learning experience for me to get to the point where I could make true friends.”

 Later, in the late-80s and early-90s, Richards became acquainted with members of a New York gang.